Thaofeeqat/Kickstarters-analysis/README.md

 ![Image](https://github.com/Thaofeeqat/Kickstarters-analysis/blob/main/Theater_Outcome_vs_Launch_Date.png)

 4.Another pivot table was created based on the outcome of Louise goal which 76% of less than the 1000 goals were successful and 24% failed and 83%  of the goals greater than 50000 failed.
 This analysis is presented in the chart below;![Image](https://github.com/Thaofeeqat/Kickstarters-analysis/blob/main/Outcome_vs_goals.png)
+Other table that was created from this analysis is the parent category chart which shows the outcome of all categories .